bethcha/newsoverview/README.md

 tr_news = TranslatedWorldNews()
 tr_country_list = tr_news.tr_list()
 ```
-To call news from individual countries, follow the format `tr_news.country()`, eg.  for Slovakian headlines, call `tr_news.slovakia()`.
+To call news from individual countries, follow the format `tr_news.country()`, e.g.  for Slovakian headlines, call `tr_news.slovakia()`.
 All countries will follow this format.

-Be aware that some countries may have a suffix where they speak more than one language recognised by Google News, eg.  for Belgium.
+Be aware that some countries may have a suffix where they speak more than one language recognised by Google News, e.g.  for Belgium.
 You can call `tr_news.belgium_fr()` for Belgian headlines in French, or `tr_news.belgium_nl()` for Belgian headlines in Dutch.

 ### SimpleSearch Class
 You can find the correct country/language combinations by going to Google News, and scrolling down to the bottom to 'Language & Region' to see which combinations are supported.

-All country codes and language codes are provided in the countries_and_lang.txt file
+All country codes and language codes are provided in the `countries_and_lang.txt` file
 The `en_search` default is using GoogleNews in the UK (country='GB').
 The code for this is `gn=GoogleNews(lang='en', country='GB')`